 The Baptism in the Holy Spirit is an action of God, invited by an individual through prayer, which brings about a deeper conversion to Christ, and which gives the Holy Spirit permission to work in that individual’s life in a more powerful way.

 It's not a sacrament, but it re-ignites the graces already given to Christians through the Sacraments.
 And it’s also a new, fresh experience of the Holy Spirit which equips and inspires the individual for service, for mission, for discipleship and for life.
 Read more about it HERE

 Charles Whitehead, (Founder of Celebrate Conferences and former Chair of International Catholic Charismatic Renewal Service) speaks on video about Baptism in the Holy Spirit HERE and writes about it in an article HERE

 Michelle Moran (Founder of Sion Community and former Chair of International Catholic Charismatic Renewal Service) speaks about Baptism in the Holy Spirit HERE

-Fr Raniero Cantalamessa, preacher to the Papal household explains that "Catholic theology recognizes the concept of a valid but tied sacrament.
+Cardinal Raniero Cantalamessa, preacher to the Papal household explains that "Catholic theology recognizes the concept of a valid but tied sacrament.
 A sacrament is called tied if the fruit that should accompany it remains bound because of certain blocks that prevent its effectiveness."
 He goes on to say that sacraments are not magical rituals that act mechanically, without the person’s knowledge or response.
 The individual's personal response and faith is needed in order for the grace and power of the sacraments to flow into their life.
 Read more about the theology HERE

 Baptism of Fire.
 The video below contains moving testimonies of Catholics who have experienced Baptism in the Spirit, plus a very clear explanation from a Franciscan priest.
-Other videos on this page, and the document on the link below, describe the history of renewal in the Holy Spirit in the Catholic Church.

 Alton Day of Renewal